wareya/BBAE/design.md

 ------

-Function calls apply to an i64 (the function pointer) and have their function signature derived from the argument list and an explicit return type.
+Function calls apply to an iptr (the function pointer) and have their function signature derived from the argument list and an explicit return type.
 There are two call instructions, `call` and `call_eval`. `call` is an instruction, and `call_eval` is an operation. call_eval requires a return type.
 For call, the return type is elided exactly if the function returns void.

 ```rs
 // like f32 x = myfunc(a, b, c)